 19 – Nelson A Rockefeller, former Governor of New York, is sworn in as American Vice-President.

 21 – Top London store Harrods is bombed by the IRA.
 There are no fatalities.

 21 – The New York Times reports that the CIA had maintained files on 10,000 US citizens during the Nixon administration, as well as engaging in illegal domestic operations against opponents of the Vietnam War.

 21 – Comedian Jack Benny dies.

-24 – British Labour MP John Stonehouse is arrested in Melbourne, Australia after ‘disappearing’ in Miami.
+24 – Former British Labour MP John Stonehouse is arrested in Melbourne, Australia after ‘disappearing’ in Miami.
 He is eventually deported to Britain where in August 1976 he is convicted and sentenced to seven years imprisonment on 18 counts of theft, fraud and deception.

 25 – The excitement of Christmas is turned into stark horror in Darwin, Australia, as the killer wind of Cyclone Tracy strikes in the night and rips the city apart.
 An army report describes the city as “looking as though it has been hit by an atom bomb”.
 The death toll is 66 and more than a thousand have been injured.
 Up to 25,000 of the population of 48,000 are reported to be homeless there.

 27 – 42 miners die after an explosion at a coal mine in Lieven, France.